-- 7.1 SPECT is considered experimental/investigational and not medically necessary for the following indications for which the study is considered "inappropriate" according to appropriateness criteria from the American College of Cardiology (ACC) (Brindis et al, 2005): - 7.1.1.
-As a routine screening evaluation after a percutaneous transluminal coronary angioplasty (PTCA) with or without stenting or coronary artery bypass surgery (CABG) prior to discharge from the acute care setting; Or - 7.1.2.
-As a routine screening evaluation after a re-vascularization procedure (PTCA with stenting or CABG) at an interval of less than 2 years from the procedure if there is no worsening in the members symptomatology and if the member had symptoms prior to the intervention, and there is no history of congestive heart failure.
-Note: If there is a history of congestive heart failure and the member is status post re-vascularization, repeat nuclear imaging as frequently as annually may be medically necessary; Or - 7.1.3.
-Assessment of vulnerable plaque; Or - 7.1.4.
-Evaluation of a member with an acute coronary event and hemodynamic instability, shock, or mechanical complications of the event; Or - 7.1.5.
-In the setting of acute chest pain or equivalent symptoms with a high likelihood of being acute coronary syndrome, when there has been a diagnosis of acute myocardial infarction, in the immediate post-thombolytic period, or when there is a high pre-test likelihood of significant coronary disease as demonstrated by marked ST segment elevation on the ECG; Or - 7.1.6.
-Prior to high-risk ( see note) surgery when the member is asymptomatic and there was a normal cardiac catheterization, coronary intervention (PTCA, stenting, CABG), or normal nuclear stress test less than 1 year before the surgical date; Or - 7.1.7.
-Prior to intermediate-risk (see note) non-cardiac surgery if the member is capable of, and has no contraindication to standard stress testing; Or - 7.1.8.
-Prior to low-risk (see note) non-cardiac surgery for risk assessment; or - 7.1.9.
-Re-evaluation of members without chest pain or equivalent symptoms, without known coronary disease, at high-risk for coronary disease (based upon the Framingham score greater than 10) who have an initial negative radionuclear imaging study, when it has been less than 2 years since the last radionuclear study; Or - 7.1.10.
+7.1.
+SPECT is considered experimental/investigational and not medically necessary for the following indications for which the study is considered "inappropriate" according to appropriateness criteria from the American College of Cardiology (ACC):

+- 7.1.1.
+As a routine screening evaluation after a percutaneous transluminal coronary angioplasty (PTCA) with or without stenting or coronary artery bypass surgery (CABG) prior to discharge from the acute care setting - 7.1.2.
+As a routine screening evaluation after a re-vascularization procedure (PTCA with stenting or CABG) at an interval of less than 2 years from the procedure if there is no worsening in symptomatology and if the member had symptoms prior to the intervention, and there is no history of congestive heart failure - 7.1.3.
+Assessment of vulnerable plaque - 7.1.4.
+Evaluation of a member with an acute coronary event and hemodynamic instability, shock, or mechanical complications of the event - 7.1.5.
+In the setting of acute chest pain or equivalent symptoms with a high likelihood of being acute coronary syndrome, when there has been a diagnosis of acute myocardial infarction, in the immediate post-thombolytic period, or when there is a high pre-test likelihood of significant coronary disease as demonstrated by marked ST segment elevation on the ECG - 7.1.6.
+Prior to high-risk surgery when the member is asymptomatic and there was a normal cardiac catheterization, coronary intervention (PTCA, stenting, CABG), or normal nuclear stress test less than 1 year before the surgical date - 7.1.7.
+Prior to intermediate-risk non-cardiac surgery if the member is capable of, and has no contraindication to standard stress testing - 7.1.8.
+Prior to low-risk non-cardiac surgery for risk assessment - 7.1.9.
+Re-evaluation of members without chest pain or equivalent symptoms, without known coronary disease, at high-risk for coronary disease (based upon the Framingham score greater than 10) who have an initial negative radionuclear imaging study, when it has been less than 2 years since the last radionuclear study - 7.1.10.
 Re-evaluation of members without chest pain or equivalent symptoms or with stable symptoms, with known coronary disease as determined by prior abnormal catheterization or SPECT cardiac study (but without prior infarction), when it has been less than 1 year since the last radionuclear study.
-Note: if the member has worsening symptoms or if the member had silent ischemia, more frequent imaging or other diagnostic testing or interventions may be medically necessary; Or - 7.1.11.
-Screening of members with chest pain or chest pain equivalent symptoms when there is a low probability of coronary disease (Framingham score less than 10), no history of diabetes, and there are no impediments or contraindications to non-nuclear stress testing (Refer to Sec 4.1.2); Or - 7.1.12.
+Note: if the member has worsening symptoms or if the member had silent ischemia, more frequent imaging or other diagnostic testing or interventions may be medically necessary - 7.1.11.
+Screening of members with chest pain or chest pain equivalent symptoms when there is a low probability of coronary disease (Framingham score less than 10), no history of diabetes, and there are no impediments or contraindications to non-nuclear stress testing - 7.1.12.
 Screening of members without chest pain or equivalent symptoms when there is a low probability of coronary disease (Framingham score less than 10) and no history of diabetes